otondi-willis/otondi-willis/README.md

 - 🤔 I’m looking for help with Software Architect publications, good shortcourses on the same and recommended practices on the same  field.
 - 💬 Ask me about Biomedical Engineering related solutions, Team Leadership insights and Healthcare Technologies
 - 📫 How to reach me: [otondi.willise@gmail.com] <br/>

+## Professional Highlights
+- 🩺 Clinical Engineer: Leveraging cutting-edge technology to improve healthcare outcomes.
+- 💻 Software Developer: Creating innovative solutions to address complex problems in the clinical engineering field.
+- 🌟 IEEE-EMBS Brand Ambassador: Promoting excellence and innovation within the engineering community as a proud member of the IEEE Engineering in Medicine and Biology Society. <br/>

 # 📊 GitHub Stats:
 ![](https://github-readme-stats.vercel.app/api?username=otondi-willis&theme=tokyonight&hide_border=false&include_all_commits=false&count_private=false)<br/>